fcrozatier/wickedjs/README.md

 ### Reactivity across boundaries

-Reactivity spans your whole project and can cross function boundaries like if values were passed by reference:
+Reactivity spans your whole project and can cross function boundaries as if values were passed by reference:

 ```js
 let x = 1;